DenisTDA/TestGuru/README.md

 * Administration is implemented through a namespace.
 * The application has the ability to save questions of interest via the GitHub API to gist

+The project was hosted on Heroku (before the service policy was changed)

 Used technologies and gems:
 * Ruby version - 2.7
 * Rails 5.2